IamNomadSauce/hm_backend/README.md

 [x] Write Fills
 [x] Write Current Orders
 [x] Write Candles
+[x] Create and populate Exchange data
+[ ] Coinbase Fetching account and candles
+[ ] Coinbase Add account and candles to db
+[ ] Coinbase fetch candles and account data from db
 [ ] main loop -
     [ ] fetch all candles with all timeframes from all assets and their exchange according to watchlist [ ] Portfolio